 The reality is that account takeover fraud is a growing part of the fraud landscape.
 Account takeover losses increased to .45 percent in 2017, up from .25 percent in 2016.
 The increased use of the method by fraudsters is cause for attention, if not alarm.
 And certain retail sectors are seeing increases in account takeover that go well beyond the overall average.

 Account takeover fraud losses for online department stores increased by 285 percent during the period studied, reaching a rate of .23 percent and representing 10 percent of the sector’s total fraud losses.
 Cosmetics and perfumes were not far behind, increasing by 271 percent, for a rate of .96 percent, which represented 19 percent of the vertical’s total fraud losses.
 Jewelry and watch merchants had a slightly less eye-popping figure, but still a three-digit one, as account takeover fraud increased 194 percent, reaching 1.24 percent in 2017.

-Signifyd relied on transaction data from more than 5,000 merchants and on ecommerce sales data to determine the fraud rates by industry.
+Signifyd relied on transaction data from 5,000 of its merchant customers and on ecommerce sales data to determine the fraud rates by industry.
 The rate is based on attempted fraud — both successful and stymied efforts.
 The period studies 2016 and 2017.
 The report, which analyzes 2016 and 2017, provides retailers with a way to benchmark their own fraud practices while raising red flags concerning particular kinds of fraud and fraud in particular industries.